planetfederal/workshops/workshops/geoserver/style/source/ysld/polygon.rst

 #.
 Two common properties for controlling labeling are:

-   **-gt-label-max-displacement** indicates the maximum distance GeoServer should displace a label during conflict resolution.
+   **x-maxDisplacement** indicates the maximum distance GeoServer should displace a label during conflict resolution.

-   **-gt-label-auto-wrap** allows any labels extending past the provided width will be wrapped into multiple lines.
+   **x-autoWrap** allows any labels extending past the provided width will be wrapped into multiple lines.

 #.
 Using these together we can make a small improvement in our example: